-- A 'Low/medium' capacity rating indicates that development is likely to have an adverse effect on most of the character area and while smaller development may be possible in a very few locations within the character area, it will not be suitable for strategic scale development. - A 'Medium' capacity rating identifies a landscape character area with the capacity for limited development in some parts of the character areas (e.g. infill sites or small urban extensions).
+- 3.18 The Waverley Landscape Report Part One: Farnham and Cranleigh, August 2014 assessed areas around the village of Cranleigh in terms of their development potential.
+Figure 3.4 shows a map of assessed areas and the Table 3.3 provides a summary of their development potential where: - A 'Low' rating for landscape capacity indicates that development is likely to have a significant and adverse effect on the character of the landscape area as a whole and is thus unsuitable for strategic scale development. - A 'Low/medium' capacity rating indicates that development is likely to have an adverse effect on most of the character area and while smaller development may be possible in a very few locations within the character area, it will not be suitable for strategic scale development. - A 'Medium' capacity rating identifies a landscape character area with the capacity for limited development in some parts of the character areas (e.g. infill sites or small urban extensions).
 New development would need to be closely related and having regard for the setting and form of existing settlement and the character and sensitivity of adjacent landscape character areas.

-Figure 3.2: Locations assessed for development potential
+Figure 3.3: Locations assessed for development potential